 Though the business may not have the budget for things like health insurance, paid holidays, or PTO, it goes a long way to provide a little extra something, even if it’s just a gesture or something small.

 For example, you could make it company policy that everyone gets their birthday off, either paid or unpaid.
 Or you can give out a small Christmas bonus, even if it’s only 100 bucks.
-Those kinds of things show your team members that you care and makes them feel like more than just a number.
+Those kinds of things show your team members that you really care & makes them feel like more than just a number.

 The final point that will help to keep employees invested in their job with your company is to offer periodic wage increases to reward excellent performance or time served.
 Be sure that you let them know they can expect this, too, so that it incentivizes them to do exceptional work.